ajlinhard/byte-size-docs/Spark/Input-Output/Spark-File-Loading-COPY-INTO.md

 - `OPTIONS` - copy behavior settings
 - `COPY_OPTIONS` - copy behavior settings on databricks

+So you have three different option parameters available in Databricks COPY INTO:
+1. FORMAT_OPTIONS - for file format-specific options (like CSV headers, delimiters, etc.)
+2. COPY_OPTIONS - for copy operation-specific options (like error handling, duplicate behavior, etc.)
+3. OPTIONS - general options (though less commonly used in this context)

 ### **Important Features:**
 - **Idempotent by default** - won't reprocess files unless `force = true`
 - **Automatic schema inference** - can detect schema from files